 Maina made a comeback in 2003 as a dancer and actress in Bejart's L’Heure Exquise.

-In the last few years, her schedule included staging Kenneth MacMillan's Manon, a production of the Bournonville La Sylphide with new sets and costumes, for the Hungarian National Ballet, and staging Nureyev's Don Quixotte for La Scala Milan.
+In the last few years she staged Kenneth MacMillan's Manon for three consecutive seasons, a production of the Bournonville La Sylphide with new sets and costumes, for the Hungarian National Ballet, and staged Nureyev's Don Quixotte for La Scala Milan.

-In 2016/17 she was equally busy, guest teaching with the Royal Ballet, mime and stagecraft classes for the Royal Ballet School, staging Anton Dolin's Variations for 4 for Ellison Ballet and La Scala school in Milan, working on Kenneth Greve's production of Swan Lake with the Finnish National Ballet, as well as returning to Budapest for Manon, while continuing in her position of Artistic Advisor for the Hungarian National Ballet.
+In 2016/17 she was guest teaching with the Royal Ballet, gave mime and stagecraft classes for the Royal Ballet School, staging Anton Dolin's Variations for 4 for Ellison Ballet and La Scala school in Milan, working on Kenneth Greve's production of Swan Lake with the Finnish National Ballet.
+She then returned to Budapest for Manon, while continuing in her position of Artistic Advisor for the Hungarian National Ballet.

-2017/2018 was an exceptionally full season, as besides regular guest teaching for Queensland Ballet and her various annual Summer Intensives with ABT and Ellison Ballet, she staged Anton Dolin's Pas de Quatre for the New National Ballet in Tokyo Japan,; she taught and rehearsed Serge Lifar's Suite en Blanc in St Petersburg, which was then staged by Attilio Labis for the Vaganova 280th anniversary graduation performances; she choreographed an entirely new full length Cinderella to the Prokofiev score for Goh Ballet's 40th anniversary performance in Vancouver, with guest artists Venus Villa and Rolando Sarabia .
-She also choreographed two short works for Ellison Ballet's Winter Showcase to Benjamin Britten's Sea Interludes, one of which was performed for YAGP in New York.
+2017/2018 was an exceptionally full season, which included regular guest teaching for Queensland Ballet and her various annual Summer Intensives with ABT and Ellison Ballet.
+She staged Anton Dolin's Pas de Quatre for the New National Ballet in Tokyo Japan,; she taught and rehearsed Serge Lifar's Suite en Blanc in St Petersburg, which was then staged by Attilio Labis for the Vaganova 280th anniversary graduation performances; she choreographed an entirely new full length Cinderella to the Prokofiev score for Goh Ballet's 40th anniversary performance in Vancouver, with guest artists Venus Villa and Rolando Sarabia .
+She also choreographed two short works for Ellison Ballet's Winter Showcase to Benjamin Britten's Sea Interludes, one of which, Storm was performed for YAGP in New York.

-The "Anton Dolin Foundation", newly formed in Berlin by Jelko Yuresha, Michael Scheinin and Mikhail Kaniskin has appointed Artistic Advisor and Authorised Repetiteur.
+The "Anton Dolin Foundation", newly formed in Berlin by Jelko Yuresha, Michael Scheinin and Mikhail Kaniskin, has recently appointed Maina as Artistic Advisor and Authorised Repetiteur.

 The 2018/19 season has started with restaging her much loved production of Giselle for The Australian Ballet, with David Hallberg as guest artist.
-Other engagements besides regular commitments, include staging of The Sleeping Beauty for Joburg Ballet, and a restaging of Maurice Bejart's Song of a Wayfarer for National Ballet of Canada Galas.
+Other engagements besides regular commitments, include a staging of The Sleeping Beauty for Joburg Ballet.
 She will also be in New York for a couple of months, choreographing new works and or classical stagings for Ellison Ballet and Ballet Academy East Spring Showcases and continuing an association with YAGP for their New York competition, after teaching and adjudicating for their semi Finals in Paris.